sakshitheanalyst/Excel-project/README.md

 Techniques Used:
 * Column lables
-* function
 * Condition Formatting
 * Function
 * Number Format
 * Categories
-* Deduping
+* Data deduplication

 Challenges:
-In this data set there is a Challenge to identify Age group, There is Different type of age group people so that we are creating a new column Age Brackets by using the Formula and Defind Three age categories Adolescent, Middle Age, Old.
+In this data set there was a challenge to identify Age group, There are different type of age group people so I have created a new column Age Brackets by using the Formula and Defind Three age categories Adolescent, Middle Age, Old.